How do I record a video in my browser to embed in the Rich Content Editor?

 Edit the name and add details as needed.

-2. Add a Description or Tags for searching (Optional).
+2. Add a Description (Optional).

-3. By default, the video will Always be available to viewers on the page where it is embedded.
+2. By default, the video will Always be available to viewers on the page where it is embedded.
 To restrict when viewers can play the video to specific dates and times, change the Publishing Schedule to Specific Time Frame.
-For details, see How do I schedule a file's availability in Media Gallery? (opens new window).
+For additional details, see How do I schedule a file's availability in Media Gallery? (opens new window).

-Note: As the video owner, you will always be able to play your video even if its Publishing Schedule is restricted.
+Note: As the video's owner, you will always be able to play your video even if its Publishing Schedule is restricted.
 Anyone you add on the video as a Collaborator (Co-PublisherCo-Editor, or Co-Viewer) will also be able to play it at any time.

 Embed the video.